CityLookup-git/CityLookup/README.md

 # CityLookup

+This is a practice project I did as my application for a college internship.

 ## Overview
 CityLookup is an integrated solution for city address lookup, consisting of a Python-based backend API and a Next.js-based frontend application.
 It's designed to provide a comprehensive system for retrieving and displaying city street data efficiently.